virtual-meme-machine/fedora-desktop/docs/Profiles.md

 Fedora Desktop Configurator supports saving and loading pre-defined selected options known as 'profiles'.

-A set of basic profiles are included with this package, see [resources/profiles](../resources/profiles).
+A set of basic profiles is included with this package, see [resources/profiles](../resources/profiles).

 ## Loading a Profile